sphere-engine/SRL-Handbook/content/problems.rst

 **The task**

 The formal text that describes the specificity of the problem usually in mathematical manner.

+.. admonition:: Tips
+  :class: tip

-To achieve good quality of the description it is a good habit to graphically illustrate the problem.
-It is also desirable to support a dry theory with simple examples.
+  To achieve good quality of the description it is a good habit to:
+    * graphically illustrate the problem,
+    * support a dry theory with simple examples.

 Referring to the *Integer Power* problem we could write the taks as follows: